LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/others/DFIR_Recover_SourceCode/DFIR_Recover_SourceCode.md

 2. Configure the windows for memory dump collection.
 3. Collect the memory dump file.
 4. Parse the memory dump to get the executed malware data.
-5. Decompile the malware data back to sour
+5. Decompile the malware data back to source code